hunter-teacher-cert/currdev-work-marieke-thomas/00_standards.md

 * Use by police-- could lead to the wrong person being convicted of a crime
 * etc.

+8. Class discussion: What are ways that facial recognition technology could be helpful?
+* Tagging images on social media
+* Could be used to replace normal lock and keys
+* etc.

-8. Pair share: One proposal has been to train the AI on a less biased sample by using pictures from the DMV rather than images submitted voluntarily.
-Do you think that Facial Recognition AI should be created this way?
+10. Pair share: One proposal has been to train the AI on a less biased sample by using pictures from the DMV rather than images submitted voluntarily.
+Do you think that facial recognition AI should be created this way?
 Why/why not?

 9. Written response: Students respond to the same prompt in a paragraph response